The Revenge of Shinobi (1989 video game): Sega Smash Pack

 The version included in volume 1 of the PC Smash Pack collection appears to be a prototype version.
 The internal ROM date says March 1989, and the product number is filled with zeroes.
 In the notes section of the ROM header (at 0x1C8), there is the string, "A0115 Sega_Channel", whereas all other releases have that area filled with ASCII space characters.
 The header is also only marked as being a Japanese release, while all other versions are marked as Japanese, US, and European.

 The title screen always uses The Super Shinobi regardless of the console region.
-The game has an invincibility mode in the options screen, and a level select on the main menu.
-Enabling invincibility gives infinite lives from falling offscreen, going out open doors, and using Mijin (it also prevents the player from gaining lives).
+The game has an invincibility mode in the options screen and a level select on the main menu.
+Enabling invincibility gives infinite lives from falling offscreen, going through open doors, and using Mijin (it also prevents the player from gaining lives).
 There are other changes found in the options menu: the shuriken option is spelled "syurikin" (in other versions, it is spelled "shurikin"), and the sound test option lacks music titles, showing only a hex number (in other versions, sound effects are numbered in decimal).

 There is no copyright screen.
-The introduction uses the final version Round 1 music (The Shinobi) instead of its own theme.
+The introduction uses the final version of Round 1 music (The Shinobi) instead of its own theme.
 The sound effect when Musashi changes his grip does not play, and the sparks when shuriken hit the sword stay on screen longer.
 There are no demos other than the opening animation (i.e. no plot text or gameplay demos).

 Using Mijin expends ninjutsu; in other versions, ninjutsu is still available after using Mijin.
 Mijin also remains selected after it has been used, instead of switching to Ikazuchi.
-There is also no shouting sound effect when ninjutsu are activated.
+There is also no shouting sound effect when ninjutsu is activated.

 The final game has 19 music tracks, but this version only has the first seven (the order of music in the sound test is unchanged).
 Because of this, there are differences in what music is used for each round.
 Even when the music is in all versions, different tracks are used.
-The music used in 1-1 is China Beat, and 1-2's music is "Make Me Dance" while, in the final version, both stages use The Shinobi.
-The game over screen has no music and is missing the Masked Ninja's laughter.
+The music used in 1-1 is China Beat, and 1-2's music is "Make Me Dance," while, in the final version, both stages use The Shinobi.
+The game-over screen has no music and is missing the Masked Ninja's laughter.
 The drum samples used throughout the game are also different.

-For the most part, the enemies resemble the REV00 versions including the two-phase fight with Metamorpher, appearing as an imposter Spider-Man and Batman.
+For the most part, the enemies resemble the REV00 versions, including the two-phase fight with Metamorpher, appearing as an imposter Spider-Man and Batman.

 Some bosses appear incomplete.
 Monster-G, the boss of Round 7, seems to be invincible, and the fight ends after the boss goes through a few attacks.
 The Round 3 and 8 bosses appear to be missing completely (although the maps themselves are there).
-The game switches to the end of the level screen shortly after starting.
+The game switches to the end-of-level screen shortly after starting.
 There is no ending either: the game loops back to Round 1 after 8–3.